 Most notable for its Roman history, Tarragona provides a feel unlike any other near Priorat.
 From ancient Roman Gladiatorial amphitheaters to picturesque Mediterranean beaches, Tarragona is something special.
 Step back in time.

 Given that you’ll likely only be visiting the Priorat region for a day or two, we’ve narrowed down our favorite things to do in Tarragona below.
+You can also take your pick from any of these incredible Tarragona tours.
 Including a visit to the cities’ famous squares, a visit to the ancient Roman Gladiator Ring / Amphitheater and a walk along Tarragona’s beaches.
 Tarragona is also intimately connected with the surrounding landscape and villages through a series of “green” style paths.
 These public paths have been in use for centuries, and are still used today in an effort to promote alternate routes of transportation throughout the region by leaving a smaller carbon footprint.

 Things to do in Tarragona:

 What’s nice about wandering Tarragona’s ancient dirt pathways is that you can use a multitude of alternative transportation.
 Walk them, speed hike them, or traverse the trails via mountain bike.
 You can even go horseback riding.
 There are over 75 kilometers of paths to explore.